cookies-xor-cream/HugoTest/content/posts/poetry/losing-flashbacks-to-time.md

 ---

 I know I never wrote back,
-But you know what that implies.
+but you know what that implies.
-You need to stop wrwiting,
+you need to stop writing,
-To lose the tether; cut the tie.
+to lose the tether; cut the tie.

 I'm sorry for the lack of distance,
-And I'm sorry if the distance drags,
+and I'm sorry if the distance drags,
 I'm sorry for the lacked resistance,
-And I'm sorry for what I let pass.
+and I'm sorry for what I let pass.

 I'll find you, I have done so twice,
-We'll roll the dice and pick the place,
+we'll roll the dice and pick the place,
 I'd call it luck but know too well,
-The flow of oil's the lucky taste.
+the flow of oil's the lucky taste.

 I know you chased, and I was first,
-But her ghastly glare will take away,
+but her ghastly glare will take away,
-A thousand things we can deny,
+a thousand things we can deny,
-But only one thing we must say.
+but only one thing we must say.

 One thing waiting, subtly haunting,
-As every moment comes to die,
+as every moment comes to die,
-From past to present, and then to future,
+from past to present, and then to future,
-It wraps around for another time.
+it wraps around for another time.

 The first one's brief, but took so long,
 I couldn't read the fucking lines,
-Between the ones that had *her* name,
+between the ones that had *her* name,
-And the one you forgot to sign.
+and the one you forgot to sign.

-"I know the nightmares never stop",
+*"I know the nightmares never stop",*
 Not for you and justly so,
-"But exhaustion is my slumber spell",
+*"But exhaustion is my slumber spell",*
 And that's something that I hate to know.